callstack/repack/website/docs/configuration/guides/svg.md

 :::tip

-If you don't have Re.Pack's Assets loader rule in your Webpack config, read [this guide](/docs/configuration/loaders/assets-loader#migrating-from-assetsplugin) first and then come back here.
+If you don't have Re.Pack's Assets loader rule in your Webpack config, read [this guide](/docs/configuration/loaders/assets-loader#migrating-from-assetsplugin) first.

 :::

-Now there are 2 ways of rendering `.svg` files:

-- Using `@svgr/webpack`
-- Using Webpack's asset modules — `asset/source`
+Now you need to tell Webpack how to handle `.svg` files.

 ## Using `@svgr/webpack`